-Move the lever under the front seat to unlock it.
-Slide the seat to where you want it.
-Then release the lever and try to move the seat with your body, to make sure the seat is locked into place.
+Lift the bar under the front of the seat to unlock it.
+Slide the seat to where you want it and release the bar.
+Try to move the seat with your body to be sure the seat is locked in place.